Didemnum vexillum Kott, 2002 (Stefaniak et al. 2009)

 Introductions likely due to shipping (either via hull or sea chest fouling) (Lambert 2009)

 Forms dense colonies that can smother native species (Bullard et al. 2007)

 The section below contains highly relevant resources for this species, organized by source.
-Or, to display all related content view all resources for Colonial Sea Squirt.

 Council or Task Force

 Bullard, S.G., G. Lambert, M.R.
 Carman, J. Byrnes, R.B.
 Whitlatch, G. Ruiz, R.J.
 Miller, L. Harris, P.C.
 Valentine, J.S.
 Collie, J. Pederson, D.C.
 McNaught, A.N.
 Cohen, R.G.
 Asch, J. Dijkstra, and K. Heinonen.
 2007.
 The colonial ascidian Didemnum sp.
 A: Current distribution, basic biology and potential threat to marine communities of the northeast and west coasts of North America.
 Journal of Experimental Marine Biology and Ecology 342(1):99-108.

 Lambert, G. 2009.
 Adventures of a sea squirt sleuth: unraveling the identity of Didemnum vexillum, a global ascidian invader.
 Aquatic Invasions 4(1):5-28.